 Printing Error One of the following problems occurred during printing. • Printer power off • Printer internal error Record Error Image compression could not be performed during image data storage for some reason.
 Record the image again.
 Replenish ink!
 The camera is in the Printer mode, and the printer is running low on ink or is out of ink.
+RETRY POWER ON If the lens comes into contact with some obstacle, this message appears and the camera turns off.
+Take action to remove the obstacle, and try turning on power again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO service center.
 The card is locked.
-The LOCK switch of the SD memory card is locked.
+The LOCK switch of the SD memory card or SDHC memory card is locked.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 This message will appear if you rename the files or folders in camera memory or if you move them to different locations.
-If this happens, move the files or folders back to their original locations in camera memory and return them to their original preset names (pages 190, 192).
+If this happens, move the files or folders back to their original locations in camera memory and return them to their original preset names (pages 201, 203).

 There are no printing images.
 Set up DPOF.
 There are no DPOF settings specifying images and the number of copies of each for printing.
-Configure the required DPOF settings (page 167).
+Configure the required DPOF settings (page 179).
 There is no image to register.
 The image or movie whose setup you are trying to save is not supported by BEST SHOT.
 This card is not formatted.
 The memory card loaded in the camera is not formatted.
-Format the memory card (page 162).
+Format the memory card (page 174).
 This file cannot be played.
 The image file or audio file is corrupted, or is a type that cannot be displayed by this camera.
 This function cannot be used.
-You attempted to copy files from built-in memory to a memory card loaded in the camera while there is no memory card in the camera (page 163).
+You attempted to copy files from built-in memory to a memory card loaded in the camera while there is no memory card in the camera (page 175).
 This function is not supported for this file.
 The function you are trying to perform is not supported for the file on which you are trying to perform it.